Home

 Following the exposure of the health dangers of trans fats created by artificially manipulating unsaturated fat molecules, one would think that the food industry would go back to using natural saturated fats like natural coconut oil for food processing.
 Not gonna happen!

 The multi-billion dollar and immensely powerful edible oil industry is not about to lose control and admit that they were wrong in demonizing saturated fats since the 1950s.
-So they turned to technology and seems to have found a trans fat substitute in the form of interesterified fats.
+So they turned to technology and seems to have found a trans fat substitute in the form of interesterified fat.

 The Trouble with Processed Vegetable Oils